Sternocleidomastoid muscle (SCM)

 Since the sternal and clavicular heads of the SCM can have isolated dysfunction, it is important to understand how to bias each head when stretching.

-The clavicular head can be stretched through head and neck extension coupled with contralateral cervical rotation.
+The clavicular head can be stretched through head and neck extension coupled with contralateral cervical rotation4.
 Based on this, the clavicular head operates more in the sagittal and transverse planes.

 SCM Clavicular head stretch4

-The sternal head is most stretched through full ipsilateral cervical rotation with cervical flexion.
+The sternal head is most stretched through full ipsilateral cervical rotation with cervical flexion4.
 In practice, cue a patient to “touch your chin to your shoulder.”

 SCM Sternal Head Stretch4